Boston West Fair Skies

 On days with predominantly north-western winds, airplanes which take off directly into the wind are being directed over four main RNAV routes toward Boston West communities including Arlington, Belmont, Medford, North Cambridge, West Somerville and Watertown.
 In Belmont alone, the number of complaints went from zero in January 2013 to 1,600 complaints at the end of 2014.

 Boston West Fair Skies is an advocacy group started by residents of Belmont (formerly known as QuietBelmont) in October 2013 that has been expanded starting in March 2015 to include residents of any community west of Boston negatively impacted by increased airplane noise from Logan Airport.
-We now have members from many communities including Arlington, Cambridge, Medford, Everett, Somerville and Watertown.
+We now have members from many communities including Arlington, Belmont, Cambridge, Medford, Somerville, Watertown and Winchester.

 All are welcome.
 Any new members are encouraged to join our Google Group.
 Click here to visit the group and become a member.
 You can chose an email delivery method that best fits your needs -- all email, abridged, digest or even no email.